panchishin/alphabeta/README.md

 nextPossibleStates = yourGenerateMovesFunction( currentState )
 ```

-### checkWinConditionsFunction( state )
+### checkWinConditions( state )
-The checkWinConditionsFunction that you provide is a synchronous function that checks to see if the state is a good end state such as a winning move.
+The checkWinConditions function that you provide is a synchronous function that checks to see if the state is a good end state such as a winning move.
 A psudo code implementation may look like so:

 ```js
 function yourCheckWinConditionsFunction( state ) {